Iceland has launched what it claims are the cheapest supermarket chicken breasts – and I’m not happy.

 Choose cheaper cuts

-You can bring down the cost of your chicken if you switch breasts for thighs, which are generally cheaper.
+You can bring down the cost of your chicken if you switch breasts for thighs, which are generally cheaper and tend to have more flavour and moisture than chicken breasts.
 Skin-on will cost less, you just need to remove it.

 Use the whole bird